cytechmobile/reminderbot/README.md

 		a) Bot name
 		b) Path of the private key
 		c) Credentials for the connection with database
-		d) Add production url to database base_url be default so you can redirect user when he clicks the button
+		d) Add production url to database configuration with key buttonUrl and value your production url so you can redirect user when he clicks the button
 ## How to use it.
   The current functionality that this bot supports after you invite it is the following:
 1)  Set a reminder